bml-research/data_analysis_bml/dnaj/dnaj_01.md

 ## What have we done?

 We have studied specific molecular chaperones that effectively combat the misfolding and toxicity associated with polyglutamine diseases like Huntington's.
-We have engineered [a series of tetracycline-inducible expression plasmids](https://www.sciencedirect.com/science/article/pii/S1355814523018850?via%3Dihub) using the pcDNA5 FRT/TO vector system.
+We have engineered [a series of tetracycline-inducible expression plasmids](https://www.sciencedirect.com/science/article/pii/S1355814523018850?via%3Dihub) using the pcDNA5 FRT/TO vector system (figure 1).
 By cloning various chaperone coding sequences in frame with a V5 tag, we have created fusion proteins to track expression and localization of these chaperones.
-Our cloning process utilized cDNA derived from a diverse pool of human cell lines to ensure broad representation.
-We have cloned nearly all members of the HSP70, HSP110, DNAJA and DNAJB family (but not the DNAJC family).
-The library that we have created is accessible via [AddGene](https://www.addgene.org/search/catalog/plasmids/?q=kampinga+Hageman+et+al+Cell+Stress+Chaperones.+2009+Jan&page_number=4).
+Our cloning process utilized cDNA derived from a diverse pool of human cell lines to ensure broad tissue representation, thereby maximizing the probability of capturing the target mRNA sequences.
+We have cloned nearly all members of the HSP70, HSP110, DNAJA and DNAJB chaperone family (but not the DNAJC members).
+The generated library is available via [AddGene](https://www.addgene.org/search/catalog/plasmids/?q=kampinga+Hageman+et+al+Cell+Stress+Chaperones.+2009+Jan&page_number=4).

 ![Pic](https://ars.els-cdn.com/content/image/1-s2.0-S1355814523018850-Fig2_HTML_lrg.jpg)
-*<sub>The pcDNA5 FRT/TO vector system.
+*<sub>Figure 1.
+The pcDNA5 FRT/TO vector system.
 [Source](https://www.sciencedirect.com/science/article/pii/S1355814523018850?via%3Dihub)</sub>*

-After sequence verification and Western blot validation, the functional screening [revealed that members of the DNAJB subclass (specifically DNAJB6b and DNAJB8)](https://www.sciencedirect.com/science/article/pii/S1097276510000262?via%3Dihub) are exceptionally potent at suppressing protein aggregation and cellular toxicity.
+After sequence verification and Western blot validation, the functional screening [revealed that members of the DNAJB subclass (specifically DNAJB6b and DNAJB8)](https://www.sciencedirect.com/science/article/pii/S1097276510000262?via%3Dihub) are exceptionally potent at suppressing protein aggregation and cellular toxicity (figure 1).
 These findings highlight these specific DNAJ proteins as critical components of the cellular protein quality control network.
+In fact, DNAJB6 exists in two forms.
+DNAJB6b is expressed in the cytosol and the nucleus whereas DNAJB6a is expressed exclusively in the nucleus.
+For simplicity, we will refer to DNAJB6b as DNAJB6.

 ![Pic](https://ars.els-cdn.com/content/image/1-s2.0-S1097276510000262-gr1_lrg.jpg)
-*<sub>The result of the previous screen showing that DNAJB6b and DNAJB8 are the most effective suppressors of huntingtin aggregation.
+*<sub>Figure 2.
+The result of the previous screen showing that DNAJB6b and DNAJB8 are the most effective suppressors of huntingtin aggregation.
 [Source](https://www.sciencedirect.com/science/article/pii/S1097276510000262?via%3Dihub)</sub>*

-Identifying DNAJB6 as a suppressor was an important breakthrough because its subsequent research provided mechanistic evidence of a chaperone that directly targets primary nucleation, the very first step of protein aggregation.
-DNAJB6 uses a specific serine/threonine-rich motif to bind and neutralize mutant Huntingtin "seeds" before they can multiply.
-DNAJB6’s ability to prevent the earliest stages of misfolding makes it a prime therapeutic target, as inducing its expression pharmaceutically could provide a natural cellular defense to reduce the progression of Huntington’s disease.
+Identifying DNAJB6 as a suppressor was an important breakthrough as it enabled subsequent research that provided mechanistic evidence of a chaperone that directly targets primary nucleation, the very first step of protein aggregation.
+DNAJB6 uses a specific serine/threonine-rich motif to bind and neutralize mutant Huntingtin "seeds" before they can form larger amyloid fibrils.
+DNAJB6’s ability to prevent the earliest stages of misfolding makes it a prime therapeutic target, as inducing its expression pharmaceutically could provide a natural cellular defense mechanism to reduce the progression of Huntington’s disease.

 DNAJB6 exists as a functional monomer or dimer that utilizes its J-domain to recruit HSP70 and a specific C-terminal motif to bind amyloid-prone clients.
 To increase its efficiency, it assembles into high-molecular-weight oligomeric "shells" that provide a high density of binding sites to trap disordered peptides.
 Once bound to a substrate, it forms a stable complex that effectively stalls the nucleation process, preventing the formation and spread of toxic protein aggregates.